Adellama75/Adellama75.github.io/_posts/2025-07-21-how-to-succeed-1.md

 There are also prerequisites to being effectively educated, on an individual student level.
 Of course, individuals (and individual businesses) can buck the trend, but that doesn't stop these prerequisites from being needed in the statistical sense.
 For a student, prerequisites to succeeding in education include reliable access to food, water, shelter and healthcare that prevents debilitation and that minimises the impact of conditions on ability to study.
 A student also needs provisions: reliable access to notes to learn from, and for best effect tests to study to.
 In some curricula the student also needs to learn field-specific software (simulation, modelling, version control) as part of the curriculum.

 Argument: due to unforseen reasons, I lacked many of these prerequisites at the beginning of the last year, but I have since been gaining them at a steady pace, and am en route to estimating having all of them in October 2026.
-(If I don't I would be very surprised.)

 ### State Capacity

-One of my persistent interests, in times of good and bad, is learning about how countries develop.
+One of my persistent interests is learning about how countries develop.
 Our living standards have risen greatly, in some countries within the last couple of decades (Korea and China), many-fold.
-With this surplus comes stability and a better life for all citizens of that country, and many interesting things to talk about, like their cultural exports, and technological ones too.
-Which makes me interested in development as a robust tool for poverty alleviation.
+With this economic surplus comes stability and a better life for all citizens of a country, and many interesting things to talk about, like their cultural and technological exports: K-pop, K-dramas, consumer brands, research.
+But more basic than that, I'm interested in development as a robust tool for poverty alleviation.

 I like the way a few economic historians talk about it in particular: Fukuyama, Solow, Douglass North.

 North talks about institutions.
+[developing countries needs stable institutions for development]

 Fukuyama talks about state capacity.
+[State-Building: Governance and World Order in the 21st Century - Fukuyama ]

 Solow talks about capital stock.
+[developing countries need power, water and roads.
+Without these factors, places do not develop.]

-The common thread between them is that they study what prerequisites, what quality and quantity of them, at t=0 is necessary or sufficient to make a country grow when you press play.
+The common thread between them is that they have theories for what prerequisites present at t=0 is necessary and sufficient to make a country grow when you press play.

-Institutions; state capacity; rules for trade; capital stock.
+Institutions; state capacity; capital stock.

 Here is a simplified model: